xnafi/xnafi/README.md

 <p align="left">
 I'm Forhad Khan,

-Front-end developer with 4+ years of experience in developing scalable and high-performance web apps using React, Next.js, TypeScript, JavaScript, and Tailwind CSS.
-Skilled in responsive, reusable, and accessible UI component development, API integrations, and optimization of page performance and loading speed.
-Experience with Redux Toolkit, Framer Motion, GSAP, Firebase, and MongoDB.
-Strong background in building SEO-friendly Next.js applications and implementing features within Agile, remotely distributed teams.
-Proven ability to translate UI/UX designs into clean, maintainable code and improve application performance up to 35%.
-Delivered production-ready solutions in real estate, corporate, and e-commerce platforms.
+Front-End Developer with 4+ years of hands-on experience in constructing scalable, high-performance web applications with React, Next.js, and TypeScript.
+A specialist in converting complex UI/UX ideas into pixel-perfect, reusable, responsive components, powered by Tailwind CSS, Redux Toolkit, and modern animation frameworks such as Framer Motion and GSAP.
+Proven track record of improving application performance by a maximum of 35%, increasing user engagement through animation-driven interfaces, and implementing robust features with clean, maintainable code.

+Experienced with Firebase, MongoDB, API integrations, and optimizing SEO-friendly Next.js applications.
+I successfully contributed to several international projects—real estate platforms, corporate websites, e-commerce systems, and an NPM package—while working in distributed teams at Remostarts, Al Jaami Technologies, and Elegant Web Studio.
+Highly committed to crafting intuitive digital experiences that balance aesthetic precision, technical excellence, and scalable architecture.
 </p>